Home / Service Area / Ohio / Licking County / Newark / Roof Repair

 Schedule a Free Roof Inspection in Newark

 Schedule a free inspection.
 Platinum Home Exteriors will document the failure point, assess the deck beneath the affected area, and deliver a written estimate before any work begins.
 Fall is the most productive inspection window in Newark, when chimney flashing separations on Church Hill, worn valley metal on the mid-century bungalows, and any wind or hail damage from the March 2024 Licking County disaster can be documented before freeze-up locks that damage in place.
 All work is backed by the Industry Leading Craftsmanship Warranty.
-Call (330) 275-0935, or see all Ohio roofing services See our Ohio page.
+Call (330) 275-0935, or see all Ohio roofing services See our Ohio roofing services page